nesi/support-docs/docs/Scientific_Computing/Supported_Applications/ipyrad.md

     $ curl -LkO https://eaton-lab.org/data/ipsimdata.tar.gz
     $ tar -xvzf ipsimdata.tar.gz

-Start by creating a new Assembly  `data1`  , and then we'll edit the params file to tell it how to find the input data files for this data set.
+Start by creating a new Assembly  `data1`  , and then we’ll edit the params file to tell it how to find the input data files for this data set.